Alyssa Parten, MS, CSCS

 Research Statement

 My area of research aims to investigate the impact of resistance training on the cardiometabolic health and performance of females.
-The research I have completed or have in progress has examined performance and physiological responses of trained females to resistance training, including maximal strength and power adaptations, muscular endurance, and markers of cardiometabolic health.
+The research I have completed or have in progress has examined performance and physiological responses of trained females to resistance training, including maximal strength and power adaptations, muscular endurance, and substrate metabolism.
 This research is important to improve our understanding of the potential benefits of resistance training for females and provide evidence-based recommendations for optimizing their health and performance in the long-term.

 Peer-Reviewed Publications

 Waldman, HS., Parten, AL., Bryant, A., & McAllister, MJ.
-(2022).
-4-weeks of Astaxanthin supplementation did not reduce markers of inflammation or muscle damage following an exercise-induced muscle damage protocol.
-The Journal of Strength & Conditioning.
+(2023).
+Astaxanthin supplementation does not affect markers of muscle damage or inflammation after an exercise-induced muscle damage protocol in resistance-trained males.
+Journal of Strength and Conditioning Research, 37(7), 413-421.
 PDF

 Snarr, RL., Gallagher, CG., Childers, RI., & Parten, AL. (2021).
 ‘Pre-workout’ supplementation: The good, the bad, and the ugly.
 Personal Training Quarterly, 8.2.
 PDF